By Peter Mann

 But what now?

 With the exterior restoration complete, pictured left, the next step was to secure further grant support to complete restoration of the inside of the church with windows and a new floor to enable the building to be utilised for an appropriate community purpose – a scheme was expected to be developed in consultation with the parish during 2007, but came to nothing.

 The building remained in SCDC’s possession – and a thorn in its side, as a report in late 2012 showed: could it be sold?

-Thanks to the efforts of David Bevan, who followed Nick Grimshaw as SCDC’s Conservation Manager, discussions took place with a number of conservation bodies, with the Friends of Friendless Churches showing real interest, not least because of the Butterfield connection, the FoFC not then having any examples of his work in its portfolio of 47 churches (it now has well over 50, including St Giles in Tadlow, another Butterfield restored church).
+Thanks to the efforts of David Bevan, who followed Nick Grimshaw as SCDC’s Conservation Manager, discussions took place with a number of conservation bodies, with the Friends of Friendless Churches showing real interest, not least because of the Butterfield connection, the FoFC not then having any examples of his work in its portfolio of 47 churches (it now has 60, including the recent acquisition of St Giles’ in Tadlow, another Butterfield restored church).

 The ‘only’ stumbling block was money, the FoFC being reluctant to take on the church without a substantial dowry.

 Sebastian Kindersley (then our District Councillor) and myself met with Ray Manning, at the time Leader of SCDC, on 8th October 2013 to push the point if the building were sold, particularly via auction, the hidden costs to SCDC of fighting any untoward planning applications will be much greater than conveying it to the FoFC with a dowry – specifically the £60,000 the council had in a ‘historic building’ reserve.

 After three years of toing and froing between SCDC, the FoFC and various lawyers, FoFC took possession on 30 November 2016; in June 2017, it applied for planning permission to do the basics: installing a floor and windows in the nave, replacing the door in the vestry and making minor repairs.